-Planning ahead is important for people who are dying and for their relatives and friends.
+Planning ahead is important for us all, not just people who are dying.
+It makes a huge difference for loved ones, relatives and friends and can help you know that the ones you love will be looked after when you are gone.
 It means thinking and talking about how you wish to be cared for in the final months of your life.

 Why plan ahead?